cleberzavadniak/cut-the-bullshit-firefox/README.md

 ## Why?

-Modern browsers are a joke: basically, by browsing the Web nowadays you're allowing any remote moron to use your precious computing resources (your CPU, main memory and disk I/O) at his/her own will.
+Modern browsers are a joke: basically, by browsing the Web nowadays you're allowing any remote sub-par programmer to use your precious computing resources (your CPU, main memory and disk I/O) at his/her own will with any kind of shitty code.

 Are you a programmer?
 Do you care about wasting CPU cycles when designing your application?
 Do you try your best to create well-behaved programs